A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Incident Response/Readme.md

 ## Preparation

-Go to this [link]() to see the preparation phase of what we did before the attack was done.
-Which is setting up alerts and configurations on the tools.
+[Click here](https://github.com/A9u3ybaCyb3r/Adaptive-Threat-Detection-and-Incident-Response-Lab/tree/main/Preparation%20Phase) to explore the **Preparation Phase**, where we set up alerts and configured the necessary tools in advance of the attack.

 ---